Cantillon Brewery is one of the most important and amazing experiences for the craft beer lover

 This post is going to be different from a normal story shared on here, as it was such an eye-opening experience for me.
 On my last vacation I spent some time in Iceland, but also managed to visit Brussels and Bruges in Belgium.
 Two great cities that you should all add to your list, beer related or not.

 Anyway, to the post – it’s going to be an entirely photo-based slideshow of my visit to Cantillon, which was such an eye opening experience that I felt the best method of sharing my visit would be to place you in the shoes of someone taking the tour, instead of wordy giddy excitement.
-You can read a little bit of that below… but you’re invited to just scroll through the photos and enjoy, it’s entirely up to you.
+You can read a little bit of that below… but you’re invited to just scroll through the photos above and enjoy, it’s entirely up to you.

 Visiting Brasserie Cantillon Brouwerij and the Brussels Gueuze Museum